Pager

 On macOS and Linux, the pager will default to less for most users. less

-sometimes has less-than-desirable behavior like clearing the screen, cutting
+sometimes has less-than-desirable behavior such as clearing the screen, cutting

-lines off, etc. You can configure less through environment variables in your
+You can configure less through environment variables in your shell, or by

-# This is a popular option among mycli users.
+# This is a popular option in ~/.myclirc:

-# Some mycli users like to disable line wrapping.
+# Or, some mycli users like to disable line wrapping.